FelipeGLopez/TheEye/README.md

 ### For processing the requests
-- We are going to use Celery for processing tasks async in the background.
+- We are going to use Celery for processing async tasks in the background.
-- Celery uses Redis to pass messages between django and celery workers, so we also use Redis.
+- Celery uses Redis to pass messages between django and celery workers, so we are going to use it.